Introduction to criminology

 This is a key introductory OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to modules at OU level 2.

-Introduction to criminology (DD105) is available for standalone study and is an ideal starting point if you are considering going on to study one of our qualifications.
+This module is available for standalone study and is an ideal starting point if you are considering going on to study one of our qualifications.
 Its integrated teaching of key study and skills will give you a firm foundation for further study.

 If you have any doubt about the suitability of the module, please speak to an adviser.